pluviosilla/find_cointegrated_pairs/README.md

-# Udacity Capstone Project: Identifying Cointegrated Pairs of Stocks with Clustering and Partial Correlations
+# Identifying Cointegrated Pairs of Stocks
+Contrast of Affinity Propagation and Partial Correlations VS. DBSCAN and PCA Dimension Reduction

 ## Domain Background